 2. International students and their parents should review the College Application Guide for International Students.

 members, students will either select a school-specific online application, or a paper application.
-Any other materials needed to complete an application will be mailed out by the Career/College Center.
+Any other materials needed to complete an application will be mailed out by the College and Career Counseling Department.
 We include a self-addressed, stamped postcard which is returned to us verifying the receipt of your completed application.
-A file is kept in the Career/College Center of teacher recommendations, essays, etc. for use with scholarship applications.
+A file is kept in the College and Career Counseling office of teacher recommendations, essays, etc. for use with scholarship applications.

 .
 Before the recommendation is written, each applicant is personally interviewed.
 Most teacher recommendations are also made with an online request.
 However, before seeking a teacher recommendation via an online process, students should make the request in person.
 Teachers may ask for a personal information sheet.
-Those sheets are available in the Career/College Center.
+Those sheets are available in the College and Career Counseling office.
 REMEMBER, IT IS VERY IMPORTANT TO THANK ALL OF THE PEOPLE WHO WRITE RECOMMENDATIONS FOR YOU!

 7. All colleges and universities are now required by the federal government to include "Net Price Indicators" on their websites, usually in the financial aid section.
 Parents and students can use this feature to plug in academic information, as well as family financial information, to get an estimate of the type of merit and need-based financial aid that should be expected.